How to Determine Your Eligibility

 Focus: HOPE

 Low income seniors, 60 years and older, who are eligible for Focus: HOPE may use Community Sharing as their pick-up site.
-Learn about Focus: HOPE here.
 Interested in learning more about the aging and hunger?
 Go to: AgingInPlace.org.

 The Emergency Food Assistance Program (TEFAP)